bclayton-usgs/coding_sandbox/geojson/README.md

 ## csv2geojson
 * A python program to convert a CSV file into a FeatureCollection of Points.
-* The CSV file can be in any order but must contain a header line with "name", "lat", and "lon" where name, lat and lon are lower-case.
+* The CSV file can be in any order but must contain a header line with "name", "lat", and "lon" where "name", "lat", and "lon" are lower-case.

 #### Example CSV format:
 | name    | lon   | lat  |